stuartemiddleton/floraguard_crawler/README.md

 py -m pip install -r requirements.txt
 ```

+## Step 4.
+Testing the crawler is set up correctly

 The configuration of the crawler is located in ```../web_directory``` ensure that the name is 'mocked'.
 If you want to add any further websites they should be placed in ```../web_directory/parser/custom_webpages```

 Next we check website configuration is correct